Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

 Schema description coverage is 100%, so the baseline is 3.
-The description adds the phrase 'Only provided fields are changed,' which clarifies that parameters are optional except uuid.
-This adds some meaning beyond the schema but is not extensive.
+The description adds no additional parameter meaning beyond the schema.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.